etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ##  Transaction and Session

-Openbravo DAL implements the so-called  open-session-view  pattern.
+Etendo DAL implements the so-called  open-session-view  pattern.
 With a slight variation that the DAL will automatically create a Hibernate Session and start a transaction when the first data access takes place (if none existed).
 So not when the HTTP requests begins.
 The Session and Transaction